 In regular registration, each application assigned to a user is fully registered.
-Registration happens during the time the user signs in to the session, which might impact the time it takes for them to start using Windows Virtual Desktop.
+Registration happens during the time the user signs in to the session, which might impact the time it takes for them to start using Azure Virtual Desktop.

 In delayed registration, each application assigned to the user is only partially registered.
 Partial registration means that the Start menu tile and double-click file associations are registered.
-Registration happens while the user signs in to their session, so it has minimal impact on the time it takes to start using Windows Virtual Desktop.
+Registration happens while the user signs in to their session, so it has minimal impact on the time it takes to start using Azure Virtual Desktop.
 Registration completes only when the user runs the application in the MSIX package.